Falcon Editorial 5.0 White paper

 Memory improvementsThe Falcon Editorial 4.1 server application (Mother) was engineered to be extremely multi-threaded and redundant.
 As a result, we were able to accomplish 99.9% uptime.
 In an effort to improve this even further, the server application in Falcon Editorial 5 is engineered to make use of more memory.

 LoggingOne of the big improvements in 2005 was that Falcon Editorial 4.0 came with a lot of logs.
 Different parts of the system wrote out different logs making debugging any kind of difficulty infinitely easier.
-Now in 2011 we are taking logging to a whole new level.
-Many more logs with more details will allow us to easily and rapidly deal with issues that might arise.
+Now we are taking logging to a whole new level.
+Many more logs with more details allows us to easily and rapidly deal with issues that might arise.

 Security:The Kestrel Core uses a new fundamental communication layer which brings many benefits, but also uses a defined set of ports so that the server can be further locked down and allow access only to specific, needed ports.
 This applies only to new services, however.
 With 5.0, the Falcon Application Server is fully backwards compatible to 4.1 clients, and so the impact of this more secure layer will only be felt after the legacy support is dropped in later 5.x releases.